All Episodes

 I love this story out of Dallas, Texas.

-A new Dallas public library code of conduct has been enacted, and homeless advocates are upset.
+A new Dallas Public Library Code of Conduct has been enacted and homeless advocates are upset.

-That's because in case you've noticed, haven't noticed, uh downtown or central libraries in most American cities are giant homeless shelters.
+That's because in case you've noticed, haven't noticed, downtown or central libraries in most American cities are giant homeless shelters.

-In Dall, at least they are here in San Diego.
+At least they are here in San Diego.

-The Dallas rules prohibit a variety of activities, including sleeping, eating, bathing, loud talking bathing in the library, loud talking on cell phones, fighting, bare feet, and having sex.
+The Dallas rules prohibit a variety of activities including sleeping, eating, bathing, loud talking, bathing in the library, loud talking on cell phones, fighting, bare feet, and having sex.

 The urban outdoorsmen have rights too.